yohplala/oups/README.md

 ```python
 pandas_df = pandas_df.reset_index()
 ```
-This only applies for pandas dataframes, as vaex's ones have row index.
+This only applies for pandas dataframes, as vaex ones have no row index.
 - Column multi-index can be recorded.
 Here again vaex has no support for column multi-index.
 But if your vaex dataframe comes from a pandas one, with column multi-index, you can expand it again at recording.
 ```python
 # with vaex_df created from a pandas df with column multi-index.